EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

 - The proportion of front line workers that transmited **anger throught the tweets in the first half of 2020 was significantly lower than before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited sadness throught the tweets in the first half of 2020 was
+- The proportion of front line workers that transmited **sadness throught the tweets in the first half of 2020 was significantlylower than before 2020 (p < 0.001)**

-- The proportion of front line workers that transmited trust throught the tweets in the first half of 2020  was
+- The proportion of front line workers that transmited **negative emotions throught the tweets in the first half of 2020  was significantly lower than before 2020 (p < 0.001)***

-- The proportion of front line workers that transmited trust throught the tweets in the first half of 2020  was
+- The proportion of front line workers that transmited **positive emotions throught the tweets in the first half of 2020  was significantly lower than before 2020 (p < 0.001)***

 #### Comparison between before 2020 and the second half of 2020